 According to a report by the US Centers for Disease Control and Prevention (CDC), suicide rates for adults in the United States are on the rise; since 1999, suicide rates in 25 states increased by more than 30%.
 In the US, suicide accounted for nearly 45,000 deaths in 2016.

-In the United States alone, nearly 40,000 people a year die by suicide.
-Each of these leaves behind an estimated six or more “suicide survivors” — people who’ve lost someone they care about deeply and are left grieving and struggling to understand.
+Each person who dies by suicide leaves behind an estimated six or more “suicide survivors” — people who’ve lost someone they care about deeply and are left grieving and struggling to understand.

 The grief process is always difficult.
 But a loss through suicide is like no other, and grieving can be especially complex and traumatic.
 People coping with this kind of loss often need more support than others, but may get less.
 Why?
 Survivors may be reluctant to confide that the death was self-inflicted.
 And when others know the circumstances of the death, they may feel uncertain about how to offer help.

 What makes suicide different

 The death of a loved one is never easy to experience, whether it comes without warning or after a long struggle with illness.
 But several circumstances set death by suicide apart and make the process of bereavement more challenging.
 For example:

 A traumatic aftermath.
 Death by suicide is sudden, sometimes violent, and usually unexpected.
 Depending on the situation, survivors may need to deal with the police or handle press inquiries.
 While still in shock, they may be asked if they want to visit the death scene.
 Sometimes officials discourage the visit as too upsetting; other times they encourage it.
 “Either may be the right decision for an individual.
 But it can add to the trauma if people feel that they don’t have a choice,” says Jack Jordan, Ph.D., clinical psychologist in Wellesley, MA and co-author of After Suicide Loss: Coping with Your Grief.